exasol/terraform-aws-exasol-test-setup/README.md

 * Now run `terraform init` and `terraform apply`.
 Terraform will now create the cluster.
 That takes about half an hour.
 * After that you can connect to the cluster.
 You can find the credentials in `generated/setEnv.sh`.
 You can simply execute `. generated/setEnv.sh` to set the credentials as environment variables.

+### Accessing the database

+This module only exposes the ssh-port (and currently 443 due to a limitation in terraform-aws-exasol).
+That means that you and attackers can't directly access the SQL interface from outside the VPC.
+So if you want to connect to the database from you PC you need a ssh-tunnel.

+The module generates some script to set up these tunnels:

+* `generated/sshTunnelAdminPage.sh`: Create a ssh tunnel for ExaOperation.
+You can connect to localhost:443 afterwards.
+* `generated/sshTunnelSql.sh`: Create a ssh tunnel for the SQL interface.
+You can connect to localhost:8562 afterwards.
+* `sshToCluster.sh`: Just opens a ssh connection so that you can run commands in the database.

 <!-- @formatter:off -->
 [gh-release-badge]: https://img.shields.io/github/tag/exasol/terraform-aws-exasol-test-setup.svg?label=latest
 [gh-release-link]: https://github.com/exasol/terraform-aws-exasol-test-setup/releases/latest